B1nus/wikibot/README.md

 - Correct responses

 # Hmmm
+- Because we have small context windows, removing the tokenizer would be possible and prefered
+- on-policy reinforcement learning sounds really cool
 - How to teach the wikibot about itself
 - How to handle the large dataset
 - How to make it understand the situation it's in so it gives good responses